davidgohel/flextable/cran-comments.md

 - local OS X install (R 3.4.2)
 - ubuntu 12.04 (on travis-ci with older and release)
-- with package rhub and the following platforms:
-  * macos-elcapitan-release
-  * macos-mavericks-oldrel
-  * debian-gcc-devel
-  * debian-gcc-patched
-  * debian-gcc-release
 - winbuilder (older, release and devel)

 ## R CMD check results